wx13/jedi/README.txt

 Basic editing
 -------------

-Basic editing is verys simlar to gnu-nano.
+Basic editing is very simlar to gnu-nano.
+(Remember, key-bindings are very easy to change).

 	- Arrow keys & page up/down to move around.
 	- Ctrl-{v,y} are also page down/up.